textmagic/textmagic-rest-nodejs-v2/docs/TextMagicApi.md

 var opts = {
   'page': 1, // Number | Fetch specified results page.
   'limit': 10, // Number | The number of results per page.
-  'status': "x", // String | Fetch schedules with the specific status: a - actual, c - completed, x - all 'orderBy': "id", // String | Order results by some field.
+  'status': "x", // String | Fetch schedules with a specific status: a - actual, c - completed, x - all.
+  'orderBy': "id", // String | Order results by some field.
 Default is id 'direction': "desc" // String | Order direction.
 Default is desc.
 };